carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/index.rst

 ====================== =========================================================

 Clang diagnostics are treated in a similar way as check diagnostics.
-Clang diagnostics are displayed by clang-tidy and can be filtered out using ``-checks=`` option.
+Clang diagnostics are displayed by :program:`clang-tidy` and can be filtered out using ``-checks=`` option.
 However, the ``-checks=`` option does not affect compilation arguments, so it can not turn on Clang warnings which are not already turned on in build configuration.
 The ``-warnings-as-errors=`` option